cosmos/ibc-go/docs/ibc/integration.md

 ### Integrating Light Clients

+> Note that from v7 onwards, all light clients have to be explicitly registered in a chain's app.go and follow the steps listed below.
+  This is in contrast to earlier versions of ibc-go when 07-tendermint and 06-solomachine were added out of the box.

-In order to integrate an external light client, you must take the following steps:
+All light clients must be registered in a chain's app.go file, you must take the following steps:

 1. Create an implementation of `module.AppModuleBasic` for the light client.
 Register any required interfaces in the `RegisterInterfaces` function, and ensure `Name` returns the module name.
 All other functions can be no-ops.